 But these days, fertilizer is getting a bad name because it can run off the land and into waterways.
-The Great Lakes, particularly Lake Erie, have been choked with algal blooms in recent years.
+The Great Lakes, particularly Lake Erie, have been choked with cyanobacteria blooms (sometimes referred to as blue-green algal blooms) in recent years.
 And fertilizer ingredients such as nitrogen, and especially phosphorus, are getting much of the blame.

 Dave Dempsey is a policy advisor at the International Joint Commission.

 “Well, it’s fertilizer, and so what happens is when it runs off it fertilizes the water, literally,” he says.

 The IJC regulates the lakes and rivers along the U.S.-Canadian border.
 Dempsey says nearly every state and province bordering the Great Lakes limits phosphorus in lawn fertilizers.
 In a report earlier this year, the IJC called on Ontario, Ohio, and Pennsylvania, to take action.
 They are the only three without phosphorus bans.

 “Most lawns don’t need phosphorus to begin with.
 Most have enough in the soil.
 We’re essentially just putting phosphorus on the ground to run off, we’re wasting money as consumers, and we’re creating an environmental problem,” he says.

 Michigan’s law limits nitrogen and bans phosphorus in many lawn fertilizers.
 It’s similar to laws in other Great Lakes states, and to a bill that’s been introduced in Pennsylvania.

 In response to these laws, companies that make fertilizers have already reformulated their products.
 But the Pennsylvania Lawn and Nursery Association still opposes the law because it says it will cost professional lawn care companies and consumers more money.